Child Support

 How Long Does Child Support Last?

-California courts usually set child support to last until the child turns 18, or 19 if still in high school full-time, lives at home, and cannot support themselves.
-Factors like special needs or early independence can change this timeline.
-We help parents understand how these details apply and plan for the future accordingly.
+California courts generally set child support to continue until the child turns 18 or 19 if the child is still in high school full-time, lives at home, and can’t support themselves.
+Special needs or early independence can change that timeline.
+We help parents understand how these factors apply to their situation and plan accordingly.

 What Happens if Child Support Is Not Paid?

-Can Child Support Arrangements Be Settled Outside of Court?
+Can Child Support Be Settled Outside of Court?

 Dedicated TO CLIENT CARE & SUCCESS